 Safer travel guidance

 Consider walking and cycling.
-Minimise travel as much as possible.
-Continue to work from home where you can.
 Choose quieter times and routes to travel.

 Safety and hygiene

-- Plan your journey in advance and, where possible, travel when it is quiet
+- Plan your journey in advance with the TfL Go app or our Journey Planner and, where possible, travel when it is quieter

 - Follow signs, listen to announcements and pay attention to our staff